Identity and Access Management

 Multi-factor Authentication (MFA)

-Multi-factor Authentication requires two or more of the above mentioned primary authentication factors.
+Multi-factor Authentication (MFA) or multifactor authentication requires two or more of the above mentioned primary authentication factors.

 An example of MFA solution is PIV (Personal Identify Verification).